Equivalence of measures and asymptotically optimal linear prediction for Gaussian random fields with fractional-order covariance operators: Discussion

 As a natural extension of the results of this work, generalized Whittle--Mat\'ern fields on manifolds or surfaces can be considered in future work.
-This is an extension which is of relevance for practical applications in statistics, where for instance models on the sphere often play an important role.
-In fact, for a smooth surface $\cM$ without a boundary such as the sphere, the transition from the abstract results of Section~\ref{section:gm-on-hs} to Whittle--Mat\'ern measures on $\cM$ should be more straightforward compared to the arguments used in Section~\ref{section:wm-D} for bounded Euclidean domains.
-This is suggested by the fact that on smooth surfaces (and for smooth coefficients~$\ac,\kappa$) the space $\Hdot{\sigma}$ is isomorphic to the Sobolev space $H^\sigma(\cD)$, and not to a proper subspace thereof \eqref{eq:Hdot-Sobolev} containing only functions which satisfy certain boundary conditions.
+This extension is of relevance for practical applications in statistics, where for instance models on the sphere often play an important role.
+In fact, for a smooth surface $\cM$ without boundary, such as the sphere, the transition from the abstract results of Section~\ref{section:gm-on-hs} to Whittle--Mat\'ern fields on~$\cM$ should be more straightforward compared to the arguments used in Section~\ref{section:wm-D} for bounded Euclidean domains.
+This is suggested by the fact that on a smooth surface $\cM$ (and for smooth coefficients~$\ac,\kappa$) the space $\Hdot{r}$ is isomorphic to the Sobolev space $H^r(\cM)$, and not to a proper subspace thereof \eqref{eq:Hdot-Sobolev} containing only functions which satisfy certain boundary conditions.

 \begin{appendix}